PROBLEM CAUSERS SOLVE FOR TOMORROW

 In addition to my conversation with the students, you’ll hear about our classroom work from perspective of our school principal.
 The interview with Dr. Jennifer deChiara was conducted without my knowledge by another group of former students who filmed it as a parting gift from the class.

-LITERACY = RELEVANT & EFFECTIVE COMMUNICATION
+NEW LITERACY = TRADITIONAL READING AND WRITING SKILLS MEETS RELEVANT & EFFECTIVE 21ST CENTURY COMMUNICATION

 EMBRACING VIDEO TOGETHER